Image that illustrates Toxicologist

 Career paths and future prospects

-- The average salary for a toxicologist is 49 100 SEK per month, with an hourly wage of approximately 295 SEK.
+- The average salary for a toxicologist is 49 100 SEK per month.

 • What education is required to become a toxicologist?

-• What is the highest and lowest salary for toxicologists?
+• What are the most common workplaces for toxicologists?

-• What is the job market like for toxicologists?
+• What is the lowest and highest salary for toxicologists?

 Who has the highest salary?